AV Booth Topics

 In short, Bio-mass Gasification, if done in a holistic, ethical manner, can

-create social and ecological capital and foster a restorative Permacultural
+create social and ecological capital and foster a restorative permacultural

 energy system.
 It can provide profitable jobs for farmers and entrepreneurs,